ChinmayMittal/IITD-CSE/1st-year/Resources/FROSH.md

 - Extremely useful skill
 - Saves a lot of time !!!
 - [Keybr](https://www.keybr.com/), [Monkeytype](https://monkeytype.com/) and other similar sites to learn and practice
-- Compete against other on [Typeracer](https://play.typeracer.com/)
+- Compete against others on [Typeracer](https://play.typeracer.com/)